IVRPowers/blog/content/post/customerengagement/customer-satisfaction-score-csat.md

 If we compare CSTA in the same context services the results are:

-> Video (9.0 - 9.5) is higher than Phone (7.5 - 8.0), with surveys processed in a same service context.
+> Video (90% ...
+95%) is higher than Phone (75% ...80%), with surveys processed in a same customer care service context.

 ---
 [Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications